 - (1) Food Service Activity The original and final budget for food service activity of \$1,500 was based on previous year actuals of students participating in the National School Lunch Program.
-The actual number of students participating in the National School Lunch Program increased from the amount anticipated resulting in an increase in local revenues. - (2) In-Kind Contributions The school depends on In-Kind Contributions from Henry Ford Learning Institute, other private foundations and partnerships throughout the year.
+The variance was a result of actual number of students participating in the National School Lunch Program decreased from the amount anticipated resulting in a decrease in local revenues. - (2) In-Kind Contributions The school depends on In-Kind Contributions from Henry Ford Learning Institute, other private foundations and partnerships throughout the year.
 The In-Kind Contributions varies from year to year.
-The school will continue to review and project revenues in contributions for the 2016-2017 school year. - (3) Henry Ford Learning Institute The parent company for the charter school, Henry Ford Learning Institute provided \$0.00 in revenue.
-There are years when Henry Ford Learning Institute provides to enhance the instructional program at Alameda School. - (4) Other Local Revenues The original and final budget of \$10,000 for other local revenues was based on previous year actuals for other local revenues.
-For the 2016-2017 school year, the school will review other local revenues as received throughout the year to determine if a final amendment is required to show the actual increase or decrease in revenues for the year. - (5) Other State Revenues State revenues earned in the current year were more than anticipated. - (6) ESEA, Title I, Part A Improving Basic Program The ESEA, Title I, Part A Grant was budgeted originally on estimated revenues based from previous year.
-The actual revenues realized were less than the original budgeted amount.
-Staff will continue to monitor the revenues realized throughout the school year based on the number of students qualified for the program in the 2016-2017 to determine if a final amendment is required to show the actual increase or decrease in revenues for the year. - (7) School Breakfast Program The original and final budget for school breakfast program of \$7,300 was based on previous year totals.
+The school will continue to review and project revenues in contributions for the 2017-2018 school year. - (3) Henry Ford Learning Institute The parent company for the charter school, Henry Ford Learning Institute provided \$0.00 in revenue.
+There are years when Henry Ford Learning Institute provides to enhance the in program at Alameda School. - (4) Other Local Revenues The original and final budget of \$10,000 for other local revenues was based on previous year actuals for other local revenues.
+There was no final amendment prepared to reflect actual amounts.
+For the 2017-2018 school year, the school will review other local revenues as received throughout the year to determine if a final amendment is required to show the actual increase or decrease in revenues for the year. - (5) Foundation School Program The original and final budget was based on estimates based on previous year's enrollment and ADA.
+The actual amounts are a result of a decrease in enrollment and ADA for the 2016-2017. - (6) Other State Revenues The Other State Revenue original budget was not amended with a final amendment.
+Management will make sure that a final amendment is prepared for the 2017-18 school year. - (7) School Breakfast Program The original and final budget for school breakfast program of \$3,500 was based on estimates from previous year totals.
 The actual number of students participating in the School Breakfast Program decreased from the amount anticipated resulting in a decrease in revenues.
-Staff will continue to monitor the number of students qualified for the program in the 2016-2017 school year and will review to determine if a final amendment is required to show the actual increase or decrease in revenues for the year. - (8) National School Lunch Program The original budget for the National School Lunch Program \$28,000 was based on previous year totals.
+Staff will continue to monitor the number of students qualified for the program in the 2017-2018 school year and will review to determine if a final amendment is required to show the actual increase or decrease in revenues for the year. - (8) National School Lunch Program The original budget for the National School Lunch Program \$20,000 was based on estimates from previous year totals.
 The actual number of students participating in the National School Lunch Program decreased from the amount anticipated resulting in a decrease in revenues.
-Staff will continue to monitor the number of students qualified for the program in the 2016-2017 school year and will review to determine if a final amendment is required to show the actual increase or decrease in revenues for the year.
+Staff will continue to monitor the number of students qualified for the program in the 2017-2018 school year and will review to determine if a final amendment is required to show the actual increase or decrease in revenues for the year.